10 Data Protection Regulations You Need to Know About

 Japan’s Act on Protection of Personal Information (APPI) was originally enacted in 2003 and came into effect in 2005.
 It was significantly amended ten years later, in 2015; the amendments took effect one year ahead of the EU’s GDPR, on May 30, 2017.

-The APPI protects the personal data of individuals in Japan by establishing rules for governments and certain business operators to protect an individual’s rights with respect to the acquiring and handling an individual’s personal information.
+The APPI protects the personal data of individuals in Japan by establishing rules for governments and certain business operators to protect an individual’s rights concerning acquiring and handling an individual’s personal information.
 Entities operating in Japan must comply with APPI, whether or not cross-border data transfers occur.
 APPI is different from the GDPR in several aspects; the GDPR provides greater protection for data subjects and stricter regulations on the companies that process personal data than the APPI.

 On January 23, 2019, Japan became the first country to earn an adequacy decision from the European Commission (EC) after the GDPR, which will ensure a smooth flow of data between the EU and Japan as well as facilitate the increased volume of data transfers.